WHY CONSIDER A SMALLER SCHOOL by Catharine Aradi www.fastpitchecrecruiting.com

 Realistically, how many players will go on to professional careers in softball or make it to the Olympics?
 (Maybe 1 percent.)
 Dreams are great, but it's your life after college that college is supposed to be about.
 Where you get your degree, what kind of education you get, how good your grades are, and the completeness of your collegiate experience should determine what schools you consider, and not whether the team is D-I or D-III.

 Many parents are somewhat surprised and disappointed to find out that there are D-I teams that are only moderately competitive, and that many D-I schools are not fully funded--e.g., instead of having 12 scholarships, they have 2 or 5 or 7.
-Yes, if you are recruited by a top D-I team, you may be offered more scholarship money than if you choose a D-II or NAIA program, but what if you're not necessarily a top 2% prospect?
+Yes, if you are recruited by a top D-I team, you may be offered more scholarship money than if you choose a D-II or NAIA program, but what if you're not necessarily a prospect for a Top 25 Div.
+I team?
 You might find that a Div.
-II or NAIA school puts together a better package based on academics or need or other factors than a smaller D-I school could offer you.
+II or NAIA school puts together a better package based on academics or need or other factors than a small D-I school could offer you.
 While there is probably more money available overall at the Div.
 I level, the fact still remains that 75% of all college players will not be playing at D-I schools.